ebzzry/ebzzry.github.io/lambda-calculus.md

 ### Function Application

-To use a function, we must apply it to something.
+To use a function, you must apply it to something.
 The bound variables are substituted with what they're applied to — a process called β-reduction.